Limit privileged access for 3rd-party vendors without restricting their productivity

 As part of your privileged remote access strategy, you should establish:

-Benefits of a centralized Remote Access Service for vendors and third parties
+Benefits of a centralized Privileged Remote Access (PRA) for vendors and third parties

 You can manage your policies for vendor privileged remote access through the same, centralized PAM solution you use for privileged users within your organization.
 That way, you have one place to go to manage all PAM policies consistently, with a familiar user experience and unified monitoring and reporting tools.

-Part of the Delinea Platform, Remote Access Service (RAS) provides privileged remote access for vendors.
+Part of the Delinea Platform, Privileged Remote Access (PRA) provides privileged remote access for vendors.
 It enables streamlined management and oversight of privileged vendor activities within your IT environment.

-Unlike RAS, commonly used remote access solutions invite cyber threats through the risk of overexposure and weak controls.
+Unlike PRA, commonly used remote access solutions invite cyber threats through the risk of overexposure and weak controls.

 VPNs - With their expansive network access and complicated IT management requirements, VPNs can inadvertently expose systems to malware, challenging the principles of Zero Trust and least privilege without time-bound access controls and opening risk to threats like zero-day exploits.